majid-rafei/eClass/README.md

 * Search box: which has a text input for searching text, checkboxes to limit search fields, and a list of tables in a tree structure,
 * Table box: to display results.

-The table is filled with mock data at this point.
+The table and tree categories are filled and listed with mock data at this point.